Dr. Rodrigo Hernáiz is a Lecturer in Languages and Linguistics at the Open University.

 Linguistic diversity, language variation and change, typology and grammatical description.

-Rodrigo has worked (or is working) in the production of the following courses/modules:
+For language teaching, Rodrigo has worked (or is working) in the production of the following courses/modules:

 Member of the Societas Linguistica Europaea (The Linguistic Society of Europe).